 How to Avoid Financial Disputes with Roommates

 Living with roommates isn’t just for college students anymore.
-There are any number of reasons or life circumstances that necessitate splitting the costs of housing and living expenses with another person (or multiple people).
+There are plenty of reasons to split the costs of housing and living expenses at any age.
 But anytime two or more people are involved in a financial transaction, problems and misunderstandings can arise.
 Here are some ways you can avoid getting into financial conflicts with roommates.

-Choose Wisely – Of course, there’s no way to guarantee you’ll get along with anyone you choose live with, or that they’ll have the rent on time every month.
+Of course, there’s no way to guarantee you’ll get along with anyone you choose live with, or that they’ll have the rent on time every month.
 But you can help minimize the chance of financial conflict by choosing a roommate who shows signs of being a financially responsible person.
-Are they employed full-time?
-Do they have decent, reliable transportation?
+Do they bring in steady income?
+Have decent, reliable transportation?
 Do they use cash or a debit card to pay for everyday purchases?
 These are good signs they probably have their financial affairs under control.

-Split Expenses Evenly – It’s easy enough to divide the cost of rent by two (or more), but what about things like utilities, cable and internet?
+It’s easy enough to divide the cost of rent by two (or more), but what about things like utilities, cable and internet?
 Many roommates make the mistake of trying to get everyone to pay their share to the penny.
 For example, one roommate might take long, hot showers, while the other spends hours at a time online, and it would seem to make sense that one should pay more of the water and electric, while the other should bear the burden for internet access.
-But it’s going to be easier and more equitable to just split those the same way you split the rent.
+But it’s easier to split those the same way you split the rent.
 Ultimately, it’s all going to even out in the end.